Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Premenstrual Dysphoric Disorder (PMDD).md

 high stress

 Diagnosis of PMDD
-The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) has specific criteria laid out to help doctors diagnose someone with PMDD.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) has specific criteria laid out to help identify and classify PMDD.

 PMDD differs from other depressive disorders due to its connection with menstruation.
 During most periods over the course of a year: